joke2k/faker/docs/writing-docs.rst

 -----------------

 Once a ``:sample:`` line has been validated, the ``sphinx-build`` process will attempt to generate results based on the information provided.
-A sample run can still fail if ``KWARGS`` contain keyword arguments that the provider method is not expecting or if executing the provider method results in an exception.
+A sample run can still fail if ``KWARGS`` contains keyword arguments that the provider method is not expecting or if executing the provider method results in an exception.
 Details of such instances will also be logged to the console as a warning.